mars-sim/mars-sim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+name: Feature request
-About: Suggest an idea for this project
+about: Suggest an idea for this project
-Title: ''
+title: ''
-Labels: ''
+labels: ''
-Assignees: ''
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the situation is. e.g. I'd like to see weather stations sprouting up [...]

-**Describe your rationale/motivation**
-A clear and concise description of how this new feature will the player/community.

-**Describe goal(s) you have in mind**
-A clear and concise description of what you want to work on or others to work on.

-**Describe non-goal(s) associated with the goal(s)**
+**Describe the solution you'd like**
-A clear and concise description of any associated outcomes you have anticipated that are not a part of the goal(s).

-**Describe solution(s) you desire to see**
-A clear and concise description of how you would like to approach or implement the design.
+A clear and concise description of what you want to happen.

-**Describe alternative(s) you've considered**
+**Describe alternatives you've considered**
-A clear and concise description of any alternative approach or design you may be considering.
+A clear and concise description of any alternative solutions or features you've considered.

-**Screenshots**
-Provide pictures and screenshots.
-Use copy (Ctrl-C) and paste (Ctrl-V) to attach pictures here.
-Feel free to use screenshots or links from other games and applications to illustrate your points.
-Use markers to circle and highlight important portions in your pictures.

-**Specifications**
-- OS version : [e.g. Windows 11, macOS 15.01, Ubuntu 14.04]
-- Java version : [e.g. Oracle JDK 21.0.7, AdoptOpenJDK 21.0.7, openjfx 21]
+**Java classes involved**
+- List out possible Java classes/methods that are behaving incorrectly.

+**Version**
-- Major version and build : [e.g. pre-3.9.0, post-3.9.0]
+- Current major mars-sim version : [e.g. 3.10.0]

 **Additional context**
-Add any other comments, code blocks or screenshots regarding your feature proposal.
+Add any other context or screenshots about the feature request here.